 Description: Carolina Analytics & Data Science (CADS) is concerned with providing students interested in data science opportunities to grow personally, intellectually, professionally, and socially among a support network of students, professors, and professionals.
 This mission is to be accomplished through events, including a speaker series from industry professionals, data case competition, workshops, and investigating and analyzing University and community data to drive community-based projects and solutions.

 Description: CARVR’s mission is to serve as a center for ideas, collaboration, and networking for anyone in the UNC community, passionate about immersive technology.
 Through partnering with academic departments and organizations on campus we hope to enhance access to equipment and software learning to enable the community to explore their interests in AR/VR.

 Description: CS+Social Good is a student-led organization that works with local nonprofits to give them technology to empower their goals of social good.
-We choose two partners each semester and create personalized technology for their needs, creating unique solutions without compromising industry standards.
+We choose partners each semester and create personalized technology for their needs, creating unique solutions without compromising industry standards.

 Description: The Enabling Technology Club allows students at UNC to utilize their knowledge in computer science, artistic ability, and leadership skills to create and design computer programs of books and video games through Tar Heel Reader and Tar Heel Gameplay for children and teenagers with disabilities.
 The organization provides UNC students with an accessible opportunity to serve the community, share their creative enabling technology ideas, and make an impact on the lives of others.

 Description: We are a video gaming community at UNC Chapel Hill that welcomes video game players from all walks of life.
 Whether you are a hardcore competitive gamer or you are more into casual games, there is a place for you with us.
 Our mission is to provide a fun, social space for the many video game players of all skill levels and interests at UNC through organized events; we want to promote the growth of the esports community and camaraderie between all gamers.